Ancient Roman and Byzantine domes: Third century

 The technique of building lightweight domes with interlocking hollow ceramic tubes further developed in North Africa and Italy in the late 3rd and early 4th centuries.
 By the 4th century, the thin and lightweight tubed vaulting had become a vaulting technique in its own right, rather than simply serving as a permanent centering for concrete.
 It was used in early Christian buildings in Italy.
 Arranging these terracotta tubes in a continuous spiral created a dome that was not strong enough for very large spans, but required only minimal centering and formwork.
-The later dome of the Baptistry of Neon in Ravenna is an example.